-LO1 Understand stress analysis and the mechanisms underlying soil shear strength.

-LO2 Determine shear strength under drained and undrained conditions from direct shear and triaxial test data.

-LO3 Understand the behaviour of soil during consolidation.

-LO4 Demonstrate how surface and tectonic processes produce textures within a rock mass that are of relevance to engineers (mechanical and hydraulic properties).

-LO5 Discuss how stresses within rock can lead to failure of natural and engineered slopes.

-LO6 Discuss the climate system and the implications of climate change for engineering in practice
+- LO1 Demonstrate how surface and tectonic processes produce textures within a rock mass that are of relevance to engineers (mechanical and hydraulic properties). - LO2 Discuss how stresses within rock can lead to failure of natural and engineered slopes. - LO3 Discuss the climate system and the implications of climate change for engineering in practice - LO4 Understand stress analysis and the mechanisms underlying soil shear strength. - LO5 Determine shear strength under drained and undrained conditions from direct shear and triaxial test data. - LO6 Understand and determine shear strength in practice.